Nov 1, 2014

 Does FCNL offer housing?

 No, interns are responsible for finding their own housing.
 Some past participants have been able to secure housing through their university and some have stayed with relatives or friends in the area.

 • William Penn House – a Quaker hostel located about a 10 minute walk from the FCNL office.

 • Loftstel – a temporary group housing solution

 • Craigslist summer sublet – many people leave for the summer and look for people to sublet a room in a group house.

 How do I apply?

 Send a cover letter and resume to email@example.com.
-Applications must be received by March 1, 2014.
+Applications open on November 1, 2014 and must be received by March 1, 2015.
 Applicants will be notified of their status by mid-April.